Musée Carnavalet: Exterior

-Exterior Sculpture
+Exterior sculpture

 The statue of Louis XIV in the costume of a Roman emperor, is one of the very few images of him which survived the French Revolution.
 It was made by sculptor Antoine Coysevox and depicts the King in the costume of a Roman emperor.
 Before the French Revolution it was placed before the Hotel de Ville, and was moved to the museum in 1890.

 The facade features a statue of "Immortality" by Louis-Simon Boizot.
 During the Revolution, Boizot was a member of the Commission des Monuments in 1792.
 From 1805 he was a professor at the Academie des Beaux-Arts, where, among other works, he executed the sculpture for the Fontaine du Palmier erected in the Place du Châtelet, Paris.
 The gilded "Victory" was the centrepiece of the fountain, and celebrated Napoleon's triumphant return from Egypt.
 It was finished in 1806, and placed atop a column with sphinxes spouting water at the base.
 The statue on display at the Carnavalet is the original model of "Immortality", holding olive wreaths in both hands.

 Collections

 The current collections on display are presented within the two 17th century residences, the Hôtels Carnavalet and Le Pelletier de Saint-Fargeau.
-Some rooms have their original decoration intact, while others have ben recreated with furnishing and decoration of a certain period.
-They include furnished rooms from historic residences from the 16th, 17th, 18th, 19th snd 20th centuries.
+Some rooms have their original decoration intact, while others have been recreated with furnishing and decoration of a certain period.
+They include furnished rooms from historic residences from the 16th, 17th, 18th, 19th and 20th centuries.
 The displays cover 3900 square meters, laid out in eight "parcourses" or sequences of rooms from different periods.